underscoreio/essential-scala/src/pages/intro/expressions.md

 res2: String = Yes
 ~~~

 The expression that is not selected does not get evaluated.
-This is apparent if use an expression with a side-effect
+This is apparent if we use an expression with a side-effect

 ~~~
 scala> if(1 < 2) println("Yes") else println("No")